conductrics/conductrics-csharp/README.md

 C# Wrapper for the Conductrics API.

 Install
 -------

-	Clone this project.

     git clone git@github.com:conductrics/conductrics-csharp.git

-	In your own project, add a reference to the Conductrics project within.

 Code
 ----

+Set your credentials.

     Conductrics.API.Key = "...";
     Conductrics.API.Owner = "...";

+Create one or more agents.

     Conductrics.Agent sortAgent = new Conductrics.Agent("sample-agent");

-		string sessionId = Guid.NewGuid().ToString()
+Make a choice between any number/type of things.

-    SortOrder order = fileSortAgent.Decide<SortOrder>(sessionId, SortOrder.Ascending, SortOrder.Descending);
+    SortOrder order = sortAgent.Decide<SortOrder>(sessionId, SortOrder.Ascending, SortOrder.Descending);

+Send a reward when a session reaches one of your application's goals.

+    sortAgent.Reward(sessionId);

+The call to Decide() will begin to learn which decisions maximize the Reward().